Viewer Access Satellite Television

 The Viewer Access Satellite Television service, or VAST, is a satellite television platform in Australia, providing digital television and radio services to remote and rural areas, as well as viewers in terrestrial black spots.
-The service using the Optus C1 and Optus D3 satellites.
+The service uses the Optus C1 and Optus D3 satellites.
 It is partly funded by the Australian Government and managed through a joint-venture between Southern Cross Media and Imparja Television.
 It is an even more restricted free-to-view replacement for Optus Aurora providing channels which have been absent (such as a Network Ten affiliate and digital only secondary and HD network channels) on the remote service until now.
 The platform uses only H.264 video encoding and 8PSK, which allows for more lower bit rate channels on the limited transponder space that's available.
 The EPG uses an MHEG-5 guide instead of the usual more compatible DVB EIT.

 History

 On 10 January 2010, the Australian Government announced a new satellite service to deliver digital television and radio channels to Australian viewers who reside in remote and rural areas, or who can't obtain adequate television signal in an existing metropolitan or regional terrestrial broadcast area, commonly referred to as being in a black spot.
 Initially, the service was only available to viewers in and around Mildura, Victoria, to coincide with Australia's first analog television switch-off.
 On 15 December 2010, the service was made available to viewers in the existing Remote Central and Eastern Australia and Mt Isa licence areas.
 In April 2011, the Western VAST service began for Regional and Remote Western Australia viewers.

 From December 2013, CRN, NIRS, RPH, and the BBC World Service were transitioned to the new satellite platform over a two-month period from the existing Aurora platform and were the final channels to make the transition.
 February 2014 was when the last Aurora uplink ended.